adnaanmohamoud/flask-redis-app/README.md

 # 🚀 Flask + Redis Dockerised App

-**A modern containerized Flask web application integrated with Redis, built using Docker and orchestrated with Docker Compose.**
+**A modern containerised Flask web application integrated with Redis, built using Docker and orchestrated with Docker Compose.**

 This project demonstrates a real-world **multi-container Python setup**, showcasing how web services and in-memory databases can communicate seamlessly inside containers.